Stivvo/wayPreview/README.md

 there's no way to make this feature work natively on wayland.

 For this reason, wayPreview is a GUI application, written in Qt.
-It can work both as a floating and tiling and fullscreen window (if you have more than one monitor).
+It can work both as a floating and tiling and full screen window (if you have more than one monitor).
 When used as a floating window, it looks the same as w3m for example, the image preview occurs on top of the actual terminal window where the file manager is running.